JUMP TO: USEFUL INFO

 Please email Fiona at [email protected] if this applies to you. you will be required to provide evidence.

 Workshops begin at 9am each morning and continue throughout the day.
 The music stages begin from 12 noon and the dance venues continue until 5am.
 There are options to camp further away from the dance tents if you are concerned about noise.
 Just make sure you turn up early and ask the stewards about the best place.

 Hire a Yurt

-There is the option of hiring a yurt and staying in that if tents aren’t your thing!
+There is the option of hiring a yurt and staying in that if tents aren’t your thing or you fancy something special.
 The yurts are handcrafted by Red Kite Yurts.
 There are a range of sizes available and prices start at around £200.
+They always sell out so get in there early!
 Contact Paul Millard.
 Tel 01877 330943, email

 Mobile phone signals are patchy around the site but generally O2, Virgin, T-mobile and Orange get reception.
 The office landline can be used in an emergency.

 The Knock Bus